opentok/opentok-web-samples/README.md

         var SAMPLE_SERVER_BASE_URL = 'http://localhost:8080';

-   * If you deployed this to Heroku, set this to the following:
+   * If you deployed this online, set this to the following:

-        var SAMPLE_SERVER_BASE_URL = 'https://YOUR-HEROKU-APP-URL';
+        var SAMPLE_SERVER_BASE_URL = 'https://YOUR-SERVER-URL';

    ***Do not add the trailing slash of the URL.***